xrzhuang/workshop-ws-05-07-testing/README.md

   });
 ```

-These two tests check that the SearchBar has one child, and that it has a state field with key `seaarchterm` and value `''`.
+These two tests check that the SearchBar has one child, and that it has a state field with key `searchterm` and value `''`.
 If you take a look at `search_bar.js` you will see why we are checking for this state field.
 Exit the file and run your tests.

 Seems like one of our tests failed.
 It turns out the SearchBar has no children, and so our second test has failed.
 Change `expect(wrapper.children(SearchBar)).to.have.lengthOf(1);` to `expect(wrapper.children(SearchBar)).to.have.lengthOf(0);` and run `yarn testit` again.